Learn Investment Banking: Education and Career Roadmap

-Step 1: Earning a College Degree
+Step 1: Earn a Degree

 After earning an undergraduate degree, aspiring investment bankers may go on to graduate school to further their education and expand their career options.
 Though it is possible to secure an entry-level position without a graduate degree, a Master in Business Administration (MBA) is helpful for those wishing to excel to the top level in the field.
-Students will learn about stocks and bonds, mergers and acquisitions, brokering and securing investments.
+Students will learn about asset classes including stocks and bonds, mergers and acquisitions, brokering and securing investments.

-Step 2: Obtaining an Entry-Level Position
+Step 2: Obtain an Entry-Level Position

-Securing an entry-level or junior investment banker position is challenging and requires a lot of networking and research on your end.
-Learn all you can about the investment firms in your area.
+Securing an entry-level or junior investment banker position is competitive at top companies and requires a lot of networking and research on your end.
+Learn all you can about the investment firms in your area along with specialties within the field.
 These positions may not be advertised, so it's important to schedule as many informational interviews as you can.
 The more people you meet, the better your chances are of securing an investment banking job.

 In the field of investment banking, entry-level jobs are referred to as analyst or financial analyst positions.
 This career step requires analytical skills, math skills, spreadsheet skills and dedication.
 You should anticipate working as an analyst for 2-3 years before either being promoted or being let go.
 Those who have a bachelor's degree may decide to further their education at this point and pursue a master's degree.

-Step 3: Gaining On-The-Job Training
+Step 3: Gain On-The-Job Training and Become Registered

-Step 4: Obtaining an Associate Position
+Step 4: Obtain an Associate Position

-Step 5: Securing a Leadership Position
+Step 5: Secure a Leadership Position